 The original Café Terrace, which inspired this painting, still operates at Place du Forum.
 However, it now goes by the name Café Van Gogh.
 It’s a sort of a mecca for Van Gogh fans and one of Arles’ top attractions.

 4. Photography Festival

 Arles is also the international capital of photography.
 It’s home to the oldest photography festival in Europe, Les Rencontres Internationales de la Photographie, which is held there each summer.

 Thousands of photographers and cosmopolites descend upon Arles to see cutting edge photography.
 Since it almost entirely showcases unseen work, the Rencontres is a visionary creative melting pot and has an international impact.

-But the real wow factor of Arles is the game changing Luma Arles.
-Luma Arles is the $150 million art complex and the brain child of Swiss art patron Maja Hoffman.
+One of Arles’ top attractions with real real wow factor is the game changing Luma Arles.
+The 27 acre complex is the $150 million art center.
+It was the brain child of Swiss art patron Maja Hoffman.

 Today, the arena hosts spectacles and concerts befitting a cultural hot spot.
 It also features Camargue-style bull runs and controversial bullfighting, which while beloved by Picasso is controversial or illegal elsewhere in France.